- About Us

 - Support Us

 Besides his love for working with kids, Mike enjoys sports of all kinds, camping, hiking, reading, movies, Scrabble, and other board games.
-Mr. Vander Vliet lives with his family in Brookfield.
+Mr. Vander Vliet is married and has three kids.
+He and his family attend Brookfield Christian Reformed Church.